-All permit applications are reviewed for compliance with the zoning ordinance and building codes.
-This process takes a minimum of 10 business days.
-Complicated or extensive projects, including those for properties in the Historic District, can take longer.
+All permit applications are reviewed by FMPS for compliance with all applicable zoning and property ordinances, building, fire, & life safety codes and regulations.
+This process can take up to 10 business days.
+Complicated or extensive projects, including those for properties in the Historic District, may take longer.

 All permit applications must be submitted with the appropriate supporting documentation.
 Applications submitted without such documents will not be reviewed until supporting documentation is provided.
 The specific supporting documentation for a given permit varies, however most require site plans and building plans.
-These plans must be properly scaled and in some instances may need to be sealed by an engineer, architect, surveyor, or other licensed professional.
+These plans must be properly scaled and, in some instances, may need to be sealed by an engineer, architect, surveyor, or other licensed professional.
 If a plat for a property is needed, contact the local Land Records office where the property is located.

 Fees are not refunded on permits that have been issued.
 If a permit is denied, an applicant has the option of having the Department's decision reviewed by the Director, Department of the Fire Marshal and Permit Services.